Yu Kanamaru

 Yu Kanamaru (金丸 悠, Kanamaru Yū) is a Japanese racing driver.

 Career

 Kanamaru's single seater career began in 2012 after graduating from karting.
 He took a surprise win in the Formula Renault 2.0 NEC in 2012 at the final race of the season at Spa-Francorchamps.
 He made his Formula Renault 3.5 debut in 2015 for Pons Racing replacing Meindert van Buuren.

+He returned to Japan in 2018 and competed in the Japanese Formula 3 Championship with the B-MAX Racing Team.
+Since then, he has focused his activities on Japan.

+In 2020, he signed a reserve driver contract with Honda and accompanied them in the Super Formula and Super GT GT500 classes.
+He participated in the GT500 class test for KEIHIN Real Racing as a substitute for Bertrand Baguette, who was unable to enter the country due to COVID-19 restrictions during the SUPER GT test before the season started.